Delsarte's Extremal Problem and Packing on Locally Compact Abelian Groups: The strict packing type condition and the Delsarte extremal problem

 One further example, a very important one, is the result of Viazovska for the Euclidean ball $B$ in $\R^8$ \cite{Viaz}.
 In this situation the Delsarte constant gives the \textit{exact} upper estimate for the density of any spherical packing, which estimate is actually attained by the $E_8$ root lattice.
-Thus, once again, equality occurs in (\ref{main-theorem-estimate}).
+Thus, once again, equality occurs in (\ref{main-theorem-estimate}) and in Corollary \ref{cor:centerdens}, too.

-{\bf Acknowledgments.} Elena E. Berdysheva thanks the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Approximation, Sampling and Compression in Data Science where some work on this paper was undertaken.
-This work was supported by EPSRC grant no EP/R014604/1.
-A part of the work was done when the author was visiting Alfr\'ed R\'enyi Institute of Mathematics of the Hungarian Academy of Sciences.